CajunAvenger/LackeyBot/README.md

 LackeyBot is a Discord bot that handles Magic card fetching as well as a host of general purpose commands as well.
 LackeyBot's primary prefix is $, for example `$remind 1 hour check the mail`.
 The ! prefix is used for canon Magic commands, and the ? prefix is used for devDex, the uploadable cards database.

 ## Card Calling
 LackeyBot's main function is acting as a card fetching bot.
-By default, this calls MSEM cards in [[square brackets]] with $commands, canon Magic cards in <<angle brackets>> with !commands, and user uploaded cards in {{curly brackets}}
+By default, this calls MSEM cards in `[[square brackets]]` with $commands, canon Magic cards in `<<angle brackets>>` with !commands, and user uploaded cards in `{{curly brackets}}`.

 These databases can be changed per server, leaving LackeyBot also fetching cards for Myriad, Cajun Standard, and public Planesculptors sets.

 Additionally, you can add $img/!img/?img to your command to show the image instead of the card text, or $rul/!rul/?rul to include any rulings LackeyBot has on it.

 When LackeyBot posts the fetched card, it will add a few reactions.
-X deletes the post, the magnifying glass toggles the card image, the ruler shows any rulings for the card, and the $, !, and ? switch it as though the card had been called in [[square brackets]], <<angle brackets>>, or {{curly brackets}} respectively, for when you use the wrong ones.
+X deletes the post, the magnifying glass toggles the card image, the ruler shows any rulings for the card, and the $, !, and ? switch it as though the card had been called in `[[square brackets]]`, `<<angle brackets>>`, or `{{curly brackets}}` respectively, for when you use the wrong ones.
 ![Reaction image](https://cdn.discordapp.com/attachments/443557716842250240/754859046389022790/unknown.png)

 ### Other LackeyBot Magic commands:
 Command | Description
 ------- | -----------
-<<Card Name>> | Returns the card text of Card Name, or the closest thing LackeyBot's fuzzy search finds
-<<Card Name_SET|(Scryfall query) | Optional filters. _SET prioritizes cards that are in that set, useful for pulling particular reprints.
+`<<Card Name>>` | Returns the card text of Card Name, or the closest thing LackeyBot's fuzzy search finds `<<Card Name_SET|(Scryfall query)` | Optional filters. _SET prioritizes cards that are in that set, useful for pulling particular reprints.
 Scryfall queries after a pipe filter out all cards that don't match the query.
 !codes | Returns an embed of all set codes for the database !stat SET | Returns some stats for the given set code !open SET | Opens a pack of the given set code in an embed only the command-sender can interact with